-ASCII in Golang is a character encoding standard used for representing text-based information with numbers.
+ASCII is a character encoding standard for representing text-based information with numbers.
 ASCII is a code that contains 128 characters with integer values from 0 to 127.
 It can be stored in 8-bit types.

 package main